YusufGulcan/Fake-News-Machine-Learning/README.md

 # Fake-News-Machine-Learning
-The Code includes Multinomial Naive Bayes algorithm trained for fake news detection Also users have an option to input content and check if the content is fake news or not according to the trained model.
+The Code includes Multinomial Naive Bayes algorithm trained for spam mail detection Also users have an option to input content and check if the content is spam or not according to the trained model.